MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_gdiarg_stretchblt.md

 ### -field NumSubRects

-The number of sub-rectangles in the destination surface space that is bounded by the <b>DstRect</b> destination rectangle.
+The number of sub-rectangles in the destination surface space that is bounded by the **DstRect** destination rectangle.

 ### -field pSubRects [in]

-A pointer to the sub-rectangles in the destination surface space that is bounded by the <b>DstRect</b> destination rectangle.
+A pointer to the sub-rectangles in the destination surface space that is bounded by the **DstRect** destination rectangle.

 ### -field Mode [in]

-Specifies how source pixels are combined to produce output pixels based on whether the following values that are defined in <i>Wingdi.h</i> are set:
+Specifies how source pixels are combined to produce output pixels based on whether the following values that are defined in *Wingdi.h* are set:

 |Value|Meaning|
 |--- |--- |
 |BLACKONWHITE|On a shrinking bit-block transfer, pixels should be combined with a Boolean AND operation.
 On a stretching bit-block transfer, pixels should be replicated.|
 |WHITEONBLACK|On a shrinking bit-block transfer, pixels should be combined with a Boolean OR operation.
 On a stretching bit-block transfer, pixels should be replicated.|

-This type of operation will be processed only if the driver has set the <b>SupportMonoStretchBltModes</b> member in the <a href="/windows-hardware/drivers/ddi/d3dkmddi/ns-d3dkmddi-_dxgk_presentationcaps">DXGK_PRESENTATIONCAPS</a> structure.
+This type of operation will be processed only if the driver has set the **SupportMonoStretchBltModes** member in the [**DXGK_PRESENTATIONCAPS**](ns-d3dkmddi-_dxgk_presentationcaps.md) structure.

 ### -field MirrorX [in]

 Specifies whether the stretch bit-block transfer will be performed in mirror mode in the xdirection.
-This type of operation will be processed only if the value of <b>MirrorX</b> is nonzero and the driver has set the <b>SupportMirrorStretchBlt</b> member in the <a href="/windows-hardware/drivers/ddi/d3dkmddi/ns-d3dkmddi-_dxgk_presentationcaps">DXGK_PRESENTATIONCAPS</a> structure.
+This type of operation will be processed only if the value of **MirrorX** is nonzero and the driver has set the **SupportMirrorStretchBlt** member in the [**DXGK_PRESENTATIONCAPS**](ns-d3dkmddi-_dxgk_presentationcaps.md) structure.

 ### -field MirrorY [in]

 Specifies whether the stretch bit-block transfer will be performed in mirror mode in the y direction.
-This type of operation will be processed only if the value of <b>MirrorY</b> is nonzero and the driver has set the <b>SupportMirrorStretchBlt</b> member in the <a href="/windows-hardware/drivers/ddi/d3dkmddi/ns-d3dkmddi-_dxgk_presentationcaps">DXGK_PRESENTATIONCAPS</a> structure.
+This type of operation will be processed only if the value of **MirrorY** is nonzero and the driver has set the **SupportMirrorStretchBlt** member in the [**DXGK_PRESENTATIONCAPS**](ns-d3dkmddi-_dxgk_presentationcaps.md) structure.

 ### -field Flags [in]